swaroop26/javatest/README.md

 (Chances are you already have if you're reading this)

+If you have a GitHub account and want to fork the repository and push your changes to your own account that's a good solution.
+Otherwise you can zip up your local version and email it back at the end.
+Please do not commit back to the original repo.

 The project contains a small RESTful web service to store and retrieve a catalogue in an in-memory H2 database.
 It should compile and run out of the box, and some test cases have already been provided. **Before continuing check that you can